terminalcloud/apps/docs/ushahidi.md

 - **Interactive Mapping** - One of the most powerful ways to visualize information is to display it on a map.
 The Ushahidi platform give you rich information mapping tools.

-- **Dynamic Timeline** - Track your reports on the map and over time, filter your data by time, and see when things happened and where.
+- **Dynamic Timeline** - Track your reports on the map and over time, filter your data by time and see when things happened and where.

 - **Multiple Data Streams** -The Ushahidi Platform allows you to easily collect information via text messages, email, twitter and web-forms.